patrikaxenstedt/movieapp/README.md

- U07 Angular Movie App.
-Search for a movie, get information and see the actoers.
+ Angular Movie App.
+ Search for a movie, get information and see the actors.